kylemngbt/mini-calendar/README.md

 # Mini Calendar
-A simple calendar app, display current date, day, month and year.
+A simple calendar app, displays current date, day, month and year.
 This date will be updated every day.